 A popular uprising against the Iran-backed Houthis (Ansarallah) is under way in Yemen's Red Sea port of al-Hodeidah, as joint forces fighting in support of the government of President Adb Rabbu Mansour Hadi move in on the city.

 The forces battling the Houthis -- the Yemeni military, Arab coalition, National Resistance Forces, Giant Brigades and Tihama Resistance -- are roughly 15 kilometres away from the city and 11 kilometres from its airport, officials said.

-“The popular uprising in al-Hodeidah is against Houthi militias," said National Resistance Forces spokesman Col. Sadeq Duwaid.
+“The popular uprising in al-Hodeidah is against Houthi militias," said National Resistance Forces spokesman Col. Sadiq Duwaid.
 "The people categorically reject their coup, which is aimed at implementing Iran’s plans."

 The joint forces have launched "carefully-planned military operations which disrupted the pro-Iran Houthi militias and undermined their ability to hold their positions", Duwaid said in an interview aired on Sky News.

 This comes amid a mass flight of the Houthis' senior leaders towards the mountains and the collapse of their ranks, he added.